-Mondelez International will report earnings after the market closes on Wednesday.
+Mondelez International will report earnings after the market closes next Wednesday.
 Here's what you need to watch for in the company's results.

 The first issue that needs to be addressed is whether the global snack-food giant met Wall Street's expectations.
-Analysts peg profits for Mondelez at $0.34 per share this quarter.
-The company reported EPS of that same amount in Q1 of this year.
-The maker of Oreo, Chips Ahoy, and Cadbury reported nearly $18 billion in second-quarter sales last year, and approximately $35 billion for the full-year 2012.
+Analysts tack profits for Mondelez at $0.40 per share this quarter.
+The company reported EPS of $0.37 per share for the second quarter.
+At that time, Mondelez reaffirmed its full-year 2013 adjusted EPS guidance of $1.55 to $1.60.

-In the October 2012 breakup of Kraft Foods, Kraft Foods Group spun off from the parent company, which changed its name to Mondelez International .
-Mondelez took the high-growth global snack-food portfolio, while Kraft received the more sluggish North American grocery business.
-Since the corporate divorce, Mondelez's stock has returned stockholders roughly 15%, in line with the performance of both the consumer staples sector and the overall stock market.
-Meanwhile, Kraft's stock has impressively returned more than twice that amount to its shareholders.
+In the October 2012 breakup of Kraft Foods, Kraft Foods Group spun off from the parent company, which changed its name to Mondelez International.
+Mondelez retained the high-growth global snack-food portfolio, while Kraft received the slower-growing North American grocery business.
+Yet since the corporate divorce, Mondelez has been the more sluggish performer.
+Its stock returned 23%, underperforming both Kraft's impressive 31% return and the S&P 500's 25%.

-When Mondelez reports earnings on Wednesday, I'll be looking to see what type of organic growth the company gained in Q2, and whether it's on pace to meet its yearly revenue target.
-In particular, I'll be observing if and how Mondelez grew revenues in key emerging markets.
+When Mondelez reports earnings on Wednesday, I'll be looking to see what type of organic growth it achieved in the third quarter and whether it's on track to meet its yearly revenue target.
+I'll be especially interested in whether and how Mondelez grew revenues in crucial emerging markets.

 The article Mondelez Stock: An Earnings Preview originally appeared on Fool.com.